scenerystack/community/docs/reference/api/utterance-queue/SpeechSynthesisAnnouncer.md

 # SpeechSynthesisAnnouncer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/utterance-queue/blob/main/js/SpeechSynthesisAnnouncer.ts](https://github.com/phetsims/utterance-queue/blob/main/js/SpeechSynthesisAnnouncer.ts) for the most up-to-date information.

 ## Overview

 Uses the Web Speech API to produce speech from the browser.
 There is no speech output until the SpeechSynthesisAnnouncer has